Thanksgiving’s Best Cranberry Sauce

 Affiliate disclosure: Sweet Humble Home is a participant in Amazon's affiliate program.
 As an Amazon Associate I earn from qualifying purchases.
 This is no extra cost to readers.

 If you’d like to learn a little about the how having cranberry sauce on Thanksgiving came to be you can do so on Martha Stewart’s site where she can tell you much better than I!
 I didn’t even think about the history of cranberry sauce until I came across her article.
-Cranberry sauce is a staple for most Thanksgiving tables throughout America, and one that my Thanksgiving meal wouldn’t ever be without.
+Cranberry sauce is a staple for most Thanksgiving tables throughout America, and one that my Thanksgiving meal would never be without.
+Martha’s article also sheds some light on how canned cranberry sauce became a tradition over fresh.
 It’s not only perfect on Thanksgiving day, but on the days to follow.
 It’s part of every post-Thanksgiving day sandwich I make, on the side of turkey croquettes, and anywhere else I can fit it in.
 I’m a cranberry sauce lover through and through, and I’m hoping that my recipe will make you one as well!

 For some reason people tend to get overwhelmed with the thought of making homemade cranberry sauce.
 I remember when I was as well!
-We ALWAYS had the cranberry sauce out of can at Thanksgiving growing up – and I loved it.
+We ALWAYS had the Ocean Spray cranberry sauce out of can at Thanksgiving growing up – and I loved it.
 I did.
 The big, solid jelly like roll that plopped onto the pretty crystal dish my mom would serve it on.
 (I know you can hear that sound right now while reading this, lol).
-I loved it, and I never had any intention of changing what was served, until I was asked to bring whole berry cranberry sauce to a Thanksgiving celebration.
-I figured there was no time like the present to see what I could do, and once I did – I was hooked.
+My intention was never to change what was served, until I was asked to bring whole berry cranberry sauce to a Thanksgiving celebration.
+There was no time like the present to see what I could do, and after a few attempts at developing the perfect recipe – I was hooked.

 I love it when you start to hear the cranberries popping in the pot.
 Once you dissolve your sugar in your orange juice – you add the cranberries and slowly cook it!
 When you realize that all it takes to make homemade cranberry sauce is a few simple steps, you probably won’t go back.
+Making cranberry sauce is so easy.
 (And I’ll never, ever, ever admit that I have a can of the jellied stuff in my pantry.
 Not ever. 🙂

 There really are only two rules to making sure your cranberry sauce is good.